ethanimproving/Family-Ideas/Goals/Checklist/Life's Goals.md

 But there's already so many sermons that have been beautifully delivered.
 The world doesn't truly need me to craft another sermon.
 It needs to discover the sermons that have already been preached, that could never be imitated.
 I don't want to deliver somebody else's sermon.
 If I deliver any at all, it will be new.
 But it won't be new for the sake of just saying something.
 It will something that they need to hear.
 And so far I don't have anything to say that isn't a repeat of what I've already heard.
 So instead, I want to create a sermon Netflix, which as much graphic design, speed, features, simplicity, and accessibility as possible so that people get addicted to hearing the preaching of God's word.
 I want to create a note-taking system linked to timestamps, and a plugin that integrates them with Obsidian, which I believe is the future of notetaking.

-- [ ] I want to strengthen in middle class.
+- [ ] I want to strengthen the middle class.
-- [ ] I want inspire people to build [[House Rennovation Ideas|beautiful homes]], and make it accessible to them.
+- [ ] I want to inspire people to build [[House Rennovation Ideas|beautiful homes]], and make it accessible to them.
 - [ ] I want raise my children to have hearts that are [fully devoted to the Lord](https://www.biblegateway.com/passage/?search=2+Chronicles+16%3A9&version=KJV), so they can be the voice that [I'm too dirty to be in the world](https://www.biblegateway.com/passage/?search=1+Chronicles+28%3A3-6&version=KJV).

 My life's mission is to use every advantage I have to springboard my children towards this goal.
 So many children are stuck at the lower levels of Maslow's Hierarchy that they don't have time to focus on the higher levels.
 I need to provide two things to my children: